vishavjeetsinghrathore/gitdemo/README.md

 # gitdemo
-this is all about for git and github
+this is all about information git and github